esl/MongooseIM/doc/modules/mod_pubsub.md

 E.g. pair `{"urn:xmpp:microblog:0", "mb"}` will use module `node_mb` instead of `node_pep` when the specified namespace is used.
 * `default_node_config` ([{Key, Value}, ...]): Overrides the default node configuration, regradless of the node plugin.
 Node configuration still uses the default configuration defined by the node plugin, and overrides any items by the value defined in this configurable list.
-* `item_publisher` (boolean, default: `false`): When enabled, JID of the publisher will be saved in item metadata.
+* `item_publisher` (boolean, default: `false`): When enabled, a JID of the publisher will be saved in the item metadata.
  This effectively makes them an owner of this item.

 ### Example Configuration